 Hollökó

 Hollökó is a charming little town northeast of Budapest.
 It is not the easiest to get to as the bus schedule isn’t the most convenient or consistent.
 During holidays there are actually less buses available.
 You’ll need to head to the Palyaudvar bus station and if you’re able to take a direct bus it’ll take just under 2 hours, but if you need to make a change it’ll take a bit more.
-The weekends are when there are direct buses as during the week you’ll need to transfer at Pásztó.
+The weekends are when there are direct buses compared to during the week when you’ll need to transfer at Pásztó.

 Hollökó is famous worldwide for its Easter celebration, but it also has a large Harvest celebration as well.
 It should be visited at any time of the year for a unique experience in the Hungarian countryside.
 The weather can be unpredictable so be prepared with an umbrella or rain jacket for unexpected rain.